If you have suffered scarring on your body or face due to somebody else’s negligence, you may be able to file a scarring claim for compensation.

 - Record expenditure.
 As part of your scarring compensation claim, you could request any costs associated with your injuries to be paid back.

 This guidance doesn’t apply in all cases as not all scarring claims relate to accidents.
 For example, you could also claim for criminal injuries or medical negligence.
 In most cases, though, reporting the incident and seeking medical attention will provide vital evidence to support your case.

 There are various ways in which you could sustain an injury that leads to scarring.
 It’s not possible to list them all here.
 However, we have added some common scenarios that could result in scarring claims below:

 - Lacerations resulting from an accident at work.

 - Scars after being burned in a restaurant by faulty work equipment or spillages.

 - Scarring resulting from cosmetic surgery negligence.

-- Stab injuries caused by criminal assaults.
+- Stab injuries caused by criminal assault.

-- Permanent scar from a car accident.
+- Permanent scar from a car crash.